 A student once paid me the ultimate compliment when she provided an unsolicited description of my classroom environment.
 She explained that while the work was rigorous, she appreciated the peace, love, and acceptance that I cultivated.
 This, she explained, set my class apart from others, and made her look forward to coming to school every day.
 I was in awe as she articulated this, accompanied by agreement from her classmates.
+I had created a safe learning environment for my students, and they noticed.

 After that encounter, I took time to self-reflect.
 What actionable advice could I give to other teachers to help them cultivate such an environment?
 Through my reflection, it occurred to me that this student expressed a feeling of safety.
 Not necessarily the physical safety that our minds typically default to, but a safety that allows students to be their authentic selves without fear.
 Cultivating a safe learning environment is a skill that I developed over time by implementing the ideas presented below.